 What’s in Tables 25 to 29?
 The information displayed is limited to the reported procedure and infection counts as there is no risk adjustment for comparisons.

-What’s in Tables 30 to 34?
+What’s in Tables 30 to 31?
 NHSN does not currently provide an appropriately risk adjusted SIR for LTACs and rehabilitation hospitals, which perform few surgeries.
-Their data are listed in Tables 30 to 32.
-Table 33 lists hospitals with no surgeries, 34 lists hospitals with fewer than 20 reported surgeries.
+Their data are listed in Tables 30.
+Table 31 lists hospitals with no surgeries.

 What’s in Technical Notes?
 Information on the data sources, definitions, quality assurance and control, data presentation and statistical analysis and descriptions of the laws requiring reporting, the variables that go into risk adjusting and the limitations of these processes are described here.